cowboycodr/envoke/README.md

 ## Contributing

-Contributions to Conjure are welcome!
+Contributions to Envoke are welcome!
 I don't currently have a `CONTRIBUTING.md` so just submit them freely.

 ## License

-Conjure is released under the [MIT License](LICENSE).
+Envoke is released under the [MIT License](LICENSE).